 - Physically forcing my child to do something against his will.

 The list could go on.
 But these are all ways of undermining and invalidating a child and his or her thoughts or feelings.
-It’s a way of communicating what you thing is not important, who you are is not important.
+It’s a way of communicating what you think is not important, who you are is not important.

 I get it that parents once in a while will have to make decisions that are in the best interested of their children, even if the children don’t understand.
 I know this.
 But using this as a default mode of parenting or as an excuse to dismiss children and their voices will come at a cost.
 The cost is the same as I’ve mentioned before: not feeling good enough, deficient and confused.